Wrangler JL Rubicon – Build Log

 James Baroud Evasion RTT on a Stockman Pod

-In my previous post on Sleeping Arrangements, I was fairly negative about Roof Top Tents (RTT), citing their detrimental effect on vehicle driving dynamics, vehicle aerodynamics, and also the potential danger of sleeping over 2 metres above the ground at the end of a flimsy ladder.
+In my previous post on Sleeping Arrangements, I was fairly negative about Roof Top Tents (RTT), citing their detrimental effect on vehicle driving dynamics, vehicle aerodynamics, and also the potential fall danger of sleeping over 2 metres above the ground at the end of a flimsy ladder.

-The mounting height is about 1.5 metres above the ground and is barely 40 cm above the top of the trailer load platform.
+The mounting height is less than 1.5 metres above the ground and is barely 40 cm above the top of the trailer load platform.
 Whilst the 60 kg of the RTT will affect the trailer dynamics, in the case where the trailer cannot follow along, it can be left behind at camp leaving the vehicle dynamics unaffected.
 The highest point of the RTT is lower than the vehicle roof line, and the selected RTT is quite streamlined, so the overall aerodynamics should not be significantly worse than they already are (considering both vehicle and trailer are pretty much brick shaped anyway).

-The most important benefit of fitting the RTT to the trailer is that at just 1.5 metres off the ground a fall is substantially less dangerous.
 To further reduce the danger of falling, I’ve decided to fit my RTT so that the entry will be from the rear using a set of well formed, large and stable steps.
 This rear entry concept does have an impact on the method I’ve chosen to fit my RTT to the trailer.

 I’ve chosen to use a James Baroud Evasion M Evo, based on good reviews and inspecting the options available at retailers around Melbourne.
 I purchased my RTT from Outback HQ, and I’m very happy with their customer service.